DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 The function essentially outputs $0$ for negative inputs and $x$ for positive inputs.
 This helps prevent the vanishing gradient problem, making deep learning models train faster.
-However, it's important to note that it could suffer from the "dying ReLU" problem, where neurons can become inactive.
+However, it's important to note that the function could suffer from the "dying ReLU" problem, where neurons can become inactive.

 **Plotting this function out:**